activeloopai/deeplake/README.md

 * Collaborate as in Google Docs: Multiple data scientists working on the same data in sync with no interruptions
 * Access from multiple machines simultaneously
 * Integration with your ML tools like Numpy, Dask, PyTorch, or TensorFlow.
-* Create arrays as big as you want
+* Create arrays as big as you want.
 * Take a quick look on your data without redundant manipulations/in a matter of seconds/etc.

 ## Use Cases